 Project completed.

 Project in progress.

 Not completed / No budget available / District Function / Provincial Function

-, ser completed. r roject in progres 1401 Completed / , WARD PRIOR ITIES: WARD 10 IDP Key al / al / ocal/ Deliv erable 1 [arget Perfor mance Rating Departmental Comment Ref No Ward Priority Description of Ward Priority Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National Provincial District / Loc 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Departmental Comment Safety Initiatives: Implementation of safety and security initiatives at LAP municipal flats Conduct sporadic crime prevention operations within the WCO24 Number of sporadic crime prevention operations conducted within the WCO24 by 30 June Community and Protection Services Protection Services Local n/a 92 n/a n/a n/a n/a n/a n/a n/a n/a Sporadic Joint Operations are held as per SSP Planning Meeting to address the escalation of criminal activities at LAP Flats.
+ser cemplerea. . rojoor prograd rior completed , WARD PRIOR RITIES: WARD 10 / / cal/ Deliv erable ' Target Perfor mance Rating IDP Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National Provincial District / Loc 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Departmental Comment Safety Initiatives: Implementation of safety and security initiatives at LAP municipal flats Conduct sporadic crime prevention operations within the WCO24 Number of sporadic crime prevention operations conducted within the WCO24 by 30 June Community and Protection Services Protection Services Local n/a 92 n/a n/a n/a n/a n/a n/a n/a n/a Sporadic Joint Operations are held as per the SSP planning meeting to address the escalation of criminal activities at LAP Flats.
 TBC Priority 1: Safety and Security Pedestrian traffic light in front of Boland College on Bird Street Conduct an assessment for the installation of a traffic light in front of Boland College on Bird Street Number of assessments conducted for the installation of a traffic light in front of Boland College in Bird Street by 31 December Infrastructure Services Roads, Transport and Storm Water (RTS) Local n/a 1 n/a n/a n/a n/a n/a n/a n/a n/a An assessment will be conducted by 31 December 2024.
 Construction of speedbumps at a three-way stop in Lang-Suid, both ways and Curry Street Conduct an assessment for the feasibility of speedhumps at the three-way stop in Lang-Suid (both ways) and Curry Street Number of assessments conducted for the feasibility of speedhumps at the three-way stop in Lang- Suid (both ways) and Curry Street 31 December Infrastructure Services Roads, Transport and Storm Water (RTS) Local n/a 1 n/a n/a n/a n/a n/a n/a n/a n/a An assessment will be conducted by 31 December 2024.